 At the bar, which was fairly busy, they took a far table and Richard was delighted to see that Hannah was working as waitress tonight.
 He had met her the last time he’d been there, reading and waiting for Chris to finish.
 It had been her night off and she’d popped in to check her schedule and have a quick drink.
 They began talking and she had stayed over an hour.
 Richard was amazed.
-She was like a glamour model, thick, flowing, blonde hair, bright, blue eyes, long lashed, a full, sensual mouth and a dream of a body, every inch a beauty queen.
-It also amazed every one else in the bar, as she had a reputation as an ice maiden, at best, arrogant, stuck-up bitch, at worst.
+She was like a model: thick cascading blonde hair, sapphire-blue eyes (he knew that was a cliché , but it was true), long lashed, a full, sensual mouth and a dream of a body, every inch a beauty queen.
+It also amazed everyone else in the bar, as she had a reputation as an ice maiden, at best, arrogant, stuck-up bitch, at worst.

-“I just don’t want to speak to every brainless drunk, or have men ‘accidentally’ brush past me, so they say I have an attitude.
+“I just don’t want to speak to every brainless drunk, or have men ‘accidentally’ brush past me, put their stinky arms around me, try and kiss me with beer breathe, so they say I have an attitude.
 Arschlochs,” she had confided to him.

 Now she waved and came over, Richard over-eager to introduce Melanie as Chris’ friend.